spawaskar-cora/cora-docs/docs/user-guide/modules/isotopes/isotopes.md

 ***Note: Dates cannot be edited, the dates are taken from when the toggle switch was enabled.***

-***You will be moved to the next tab, "Collagen Yield", if you are not able to go to the next tabl, please ensure all fields and toggles are filled out properly.***
+***You will be moved to the next tab, "Collagen Yield", if you are not able to go to the next tab, please ensure all fields and toggles are filled out properly.***

 ![](media/isotope-batch-freeze-drying.gif)